NathanReeves/BlueCubeMod/README.md

 # BlueCubeMod

-ESP32 based GameCube Controller Bluetooth conversion using BTstack
+ESP32 based GameCube Controller Bluetooth conversion for Nintendo Switch

+v1:
 Mac/PC/PS4 supported (tested using Dolphin Emulator on Mac)

 For Switch/RaspberryPi, use an 8Bitdo USB adapter

+v2:
+Switch support only - no adapter required

 ## Wiring: